jbrzusto/liwixi/README.md

    which one is booted by editing config.txt to change these lines:
    ```
    kernel=kernel7.img
-   initramfs=COOLSTUFF_LIWIXI_RAMFS_DO_NOT_DELETE
+   initramfs=COOLSTUFF_LIWIXI_INITRAMFS_DO_NOT_DELETE
    ```
-   to others
+   to whatever is appropriate for a different version.
+The "...INITRAMFS..." and "...IMAGE..."  for a particular version of linux have to be used together; the first knows the name of the second, and causes linux to use it.

- - if COOLSTUFF needs extra storage for a linux-style filesystem, it will create further big fat files called COOLSTUFF_LIWIXI_STORAGE_N_DO_NOT_DELETE where N is 1, 2, ...
+ - if COOLSTUFF needs extra storage for a linux-style filesystem, it might create more big fat files called COOLSTUFF_LIWIXI_STORAGE_N_DO_NOT_DELETE where N is 1, 2, ..., However, we encourage the COOLSTUFF developer to store media and data files directly on the SD card's VFAT filesystem, so you can access them if you pop the SD card into your laptop.

 ## For Developers ##